 Glimepiride / rosiglitazone Side Effects

-Some side effects of glimepiride / rosiglitazone may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for glimepiride / rosiglitazone may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to glimepiride / rosiglitazone: oral tablet